 Jewish Moroccan Fish Chraime Recipe

-That being said there are also recipes that are unique to Moroccan Jews – those are the ones that intrigue me.
-Like dafina, chraime is a dish that is prepared for shabbat by Sephardic Jews.
+That being said, there are also recipes that are unique to Moroccan Jews – those are the ones that intrigue me.
+Like dafina, chraime is a dish that is prepared for Shabbat by Sephardic Jews.
 It’s also sometimes made for holidays like Passover.

 If you want a meal that is easy to put together and can be reheated fairly simply – this is it!
 Feel free to use any type of firm white fish that you have locally available.